what we do

 - Contact information: e-mail, phone, and mailing address

-- Name of internship organization and primary contact there
+- Name of fellowship organization and primary contact there

 - Brief abstract

 - Briefly describe the organization at which you will be interning.

 - Provide a brief explanation of your supervisor's position and the work that you will be doing for them.

 - What community will you serve?
 Describe the community needs you intend to address.